 - Peel and chop 500 g large carrots and 500 g large parsnips into batons (see Method section above for photos demonstrating how I cut them)

-- Glaze: melt 60 g salted butter in a pot then add 1 tbsp local honey, 5 sprigs fresh thyme (chopped), 75 ml orange juice & zest of 1/2 orange – heat through until combined
+- Glaze: melt 60 g salted butter in a pot then add 1 tablespoon local honey, 5 sprigs fresh thyme (chopped), 75 ml orange juice & zest of ½ orange - heat through until combined

 - Drizzle glaze over veggies and put back in oven for approx 20-30 minutes then sprinkle with some extra sprigs of thyme to serve